matomo-org/developer-documentation/docs/5.x/writing-a-record-builder.md

 }
 ```

-The code in this method will usually look like the above, but it doesn't have to just be a hard-coded array.
+The above is a typical example of how this method would be implemented, but it doesn't have to just be a hard-coded array.
 You can use the `ArchiveProcessor` to get the current site/period/segment or fetch system settings or measurable
-settings and vary the result based on that.
-The only requirement is that every `Record` returns is matches
+settings and vary the result based on that information.
+The only requirement is that every `Record` returned matches
 what can be returned by the `aggregate()` method, which we'll look at next.

 ### Step three: implement `aggregate()`